captam3rica/gitNotes/Macintosh/acsp-cert.md

 -   Cannot make changes that will affect other users
 -   Cannot manually modify the `/Applications` folder
 -   Cannot install many of the 3rd party apps offered outside of the App Store
+-   Cannot change account photo
+-   Cannot access Advanced account settings

+**admin**

+-   Must be at least one

+-   Part of staff and admin local accounts

+-   By default does not have access to documents and folders owned by other users.

+**guest user**

+-   The guest home folder is deleted upon logout.
+-   Can restart and shutdown computer.

+**Sharing Only**

+-   No access to terminal
+-   No home folder
+-   Primarily for file sharing

+**root**

+-   Unlimited access to everything
+-   Generally disabled by default
+-   No password by default

+**group accounts**

+-   staff: everyone
+-   admin: admins
+-   wheel: root

+### Account Attributes

+-   `/var/db/dslocal/nodes/Default/users`: accessible only by root

+-   user id, group, account name, full name, home dir, login shell, uuid, alias name.

+-   Staff if primary group for all local users

+-   User ID is unique locally only

+-   Users cannot have the same full name

+-   /bin/bash is the default share

+-   uuid aka guid (globally unique identifier)

+-   The alias name is used to associate the user account with services like iCloud.

+### Parental Controls

+**apps**

+-   built-in camera
+-   game center
+-   mail
+-   specific apps

+**web**

+-   Safari with content filtering
+-   list of allowed websites
+-   a combination of both

+**stores**

+-   itunes
+-   ibooks
+-   explicit music
+-   explicit content
+-   use age ratings

+**time**

+-   weekdays
+-   weekends
+-   bedtime

+**privacy**

+-   privacy changes

+**other**

+- dictation
+- printers
+- scanners
+- cds/dvd
+- profanity
+- dock
+- simplified ui

+### Login

+-   Fast user switching is enabled by default when multiple users exist on the system.
+Not recommended when network accounts are in use.

 ## Data Management